dmhighland/Highland_Partner_API_Docs/README.md

 Once the eSIM is acquired, you can add/remove data product on that eSIM, APIs: POST "/b2b/sim/product/add" or POST "/b2b/sim/product/remove".

-Please note when adding product you need to speciy which market that product is configured, but when removing product you don't need to specify the market.
+Please note when adding product you need to specify which market that product is configured, but when removing product you don't need to specify the market.

 When testing with add/remove product API, please only use this testing eSIM ID: 76010106, all other eSIM id won't work.